 Saltzman, who is principal investigator of the project, reports that the registry has already signed up 3,500 people, and he is one of them.
 More than 600 people have had their blood drawn to test for antibody responses to the vaccine.
 “If the CAR-T cells are still working, which I hope they are, they are eating up all my B cells,” says Saltzman.
 “I’m a person who has no clue whether the two doses of vaccine I’ve received have actually worked. … I want to be part of this study because I need to know.
 I want to know.”

-*Editor’s note: On April 13, 2021, the FDA and Centers for Disease Control and Prevention recommended a pause on the use of the Johnson & Johnson vaccine after a small number of recipients developed a rare blood clotting disorder.
+*Editor’s note: On April 13, 2021, the Food and Drug Administration and Centers for Disease Control and Prevention recommended a pause on the use of the Johnson & Johnson vaccine after a small number of recipients developed a rare blood clotting disorder.
+On April 23, the agencies recommended that use of the vaccine resume while noting that women under 50 should be aware of the risk and that there are other COVID-19 vaccines available.